anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

 ## Reproducibility

 Though we could continue to [version](versioning.md){:target="blank"} our training data with [DVC](https://dvc.org/){:target="_blank"} whenever we release a version of the model, it might not be necessary.
-We generated our historical training data to train a model using a specific set of entities, feature definitions, timestamps, etc. This request, combined with the [time-travel](https://dvc.org/){:target="blank"} feature available in many databases and data warehouses, will allow to reproduce the exact data that was used to train our model.
-We can effectively execute our command on the exact prior state of the system which requires that we only keep track of the requests and timestamp of the execution.
+When we pull data from source or compute features, should they save the data itself or just the operations?

+- **Version the data**
+    - But what happens as data becomes larger and larger and you keep making copies of it.
+    - This is okay if the data is manageable, if your team is small/early stage ML or if changes to the data are infrequent.
+- **Version the operations**
+    - But what happens when the underlying data changes (labels are fixed, etc.)?
+Now the same operations result is different data and reproducibility is not possible.
+    - We could keep snapshots of the data and provided the operations and timestamp, we can execute operations on those snapshots of the data.
+Many data systems use [time-travel](https://docs.snowflake.com/en/user-guide/data-time-travel.html){:target="blank"} to achieve this efficiently.
+    - But eventually this also results in data storage bulk.
+What we need is an append-only data source where all changes are kept in a log instead of directly changing the data itself.
+So we can use the data system with the logs to deterministically produce versions of the data as they were without having to store the data itself!

+Regardless of the choice above, feature stores are very useful here.
+Instead of coupling data pulls and feature compute with the time of modeling, we can separate these two processes so that features are up-to-date when we need them.
+And we can still achieve reproducibility via efficient point-in-time correctness, low latency snapshots, etc. This essentially creates the ability to work with any version of the dataset at any point in time.

 ## Resources